Addie Joss: Journalism and engineering interests

-He later also wrote for the Cleveland Press and covered the World Series for the News-Bee and Press from 1907–1909.
+He later also wrote for the Cleveland Press and covered the World Series for the News-Bee and Press from 1907 to 1909.
 The Press introduced Joss in columns this way: "Of all the baseball players in the land, Addie Joss is far and away the best qualified for this work.
 A scholarly man, an entertaining writer, an impartial observer of the game."
 Biographer Scott Longert wrote that "the writer was becoming as well-known as the ballplayer."
 An editorial in the Toledo Blade said, "In taking his vocation seriously, [Joss] was, in return, taken seriously by the people, who recognized in him a man of more than usual intelligence and one who would have adorned any profession in which he had elected to engage."

 During the 1908–1909 offseasons, Joss worked on designing an electric scoreboard that would later be known as the Joss Indicator.
 The Naps decided to install the scoreboard, which allowed spectators to monitor balls and strikes at League Park.